jmcudd/call/README.md

 - Google Analytics have been removed for privacy.
 - Ngrok has been added for a convenient way of exposing the local server to the public internet.
-- Published to NPM so the project can be run with one command. `npx call`
+- Published to NPM so the project can be run with one command. `npx callnow`

 ### Prerequisites: